 No matter where you travel the prices for a checked bag are usually very expensive.
-Many people are now trying to travel with carry-on luggage only, but it can be difficult to navigate all of the different carry-on luggage sizes for Europe.
-Each carrier has their own rules about weight and dimensions, so we will share all of that with you as well as what we think is the best carry-on luggage for travel in Europe.
+Many people are now trying to travel with carry on luggage only, but it can be difficult to navigate all of the different carry-on luggage sizes for Europe.
+Each carrier has their own rules about weight and dimensions, so we will share all of that with you as well as what we think is the best carry on luggage for Europe.

 No matter what they tell you, size matters!
 Each airline is slightly different with the dimensions which they allow.
 Some actually have you measure it at check-in or while you are boarding the plane.
 There doesn’t seem to be any rhyme or reason when they do decide to check, but no matter what you should be ready.
 Below you will see a chart showing some of the most popular European Airlines and their carry-on luggage or hand baggage allowance.
 We review the dimensions, weight and also show if an additional personal item is allowed.

 |Airline||Carry-on size||Carry-on Weight||Personal bag size|

 |Ryanair||55x40x20 cm||10 kg||35x20x20 cm|